microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient
 ```

 You can also search using `POST`, which is useful if the query string is too long for a single line.
-To search using `POST`, the search parameters can be submitted as a form body.
-This allows for a longer, more complex series of query parameters that might be difficult to read or understand in a query string.
+To search using `POST`, the search parameters can be submitted in the body of the request.
+This makes it easier to form a longer, more complex series of query parameters in the request.

 If the search request is successful, you’ll receive a FHIR bundle response with a `type: searchset` element at the top.
 If the search fails, you’ll find the error details in the `OperationOutcome` to help you understand what went wrong.